With Spring on its way, it’s the time to start getting your hair in shape for the new season.

 On windy days tie your hair back with a scarf, headband, or hair clips to avoid split ends and static.
 Or pull it back into a ponytail for a quick and easy, on-trend style.

 Lighten your hair color

 For your spring hair care, ask your stylist about balayage.
-As the day lengthen, it’s a good time to consider your hair color.
-Balyage is the great choice which is less structured highlight make your locks look more sun-kissed and ready for summer.
-Besides that it will grow out more naturally, which can save you time and money at the salon.
+As the day lengthened, it’s a good time to consider your hair color.
+Balayage is the great choice which is less structured highlight make your locks look more sun-kissed and ready for summer.
+Besides that, it will grow out more naturally, which can save you time and money at the salon.